gamemanual0/gm0/source/docs/software/concepts/control-loops.rst

           output_acceleration = -MAX_ACCELERATION

       previous_time = current_time

+The results of the above pseudocode are then used in a feedforward and / or PID loop to control the position of the system in a smooth and predictable way.

 A more advanced example of the math for motion profile generation as used in the `Road Runner library <https://github.com/acmerobotics/road-runner>`_ can be found in this `Jupyter Notebook <https://mybinder.org/v2/gh/acmerobotics/road-runner/HEAD?filepath=doc%2Fnotebook%2Froad-runner-lite.ipynb>`_.